“Rather train yourself for godliness; for while bodily training is of some value, godliness is of value in every way,” 1 Tim 4:7-8

 Do you take transfer credits from other seminaries?

-Yes, on a case-by-case basis, credits may be transferred toward the M.Div. and MAPS degrees only.
-We want to make sure a student's earned credits were taken at a reputable seminary that provides solid biblical and theological content and rigorous grading.
+Yes, on a case-by-case basis, credits may be transferred toward the M.Div. and MAPS degrees only (not the Certificate program).
+We want to make sure a student’s earned credits were taken at a reputable seminary that provides solid biblical and theological content and rigorous grading.
 We can accept credits from graduate-level courses completed at other seminaries if there is a corresponding course or elective in our GBTS curriculum to which we can apply them.
-Applicants may receive up to 45 credits for the M.Div. degree and up to 27 credits for the MAPS degree.

 Do I have to hold a Bachelor's degree (i.e., undergraduate degree) to attend GBTS?